 Instructions

-- Line the Baking Pan: Line a 9×13” baking pan with parchment paper and set aside to prepare for the dough placement after shaping.
+- Prepare Baking Pan: Line a 9×13-inch baking pan with parchment paper and set aside.

-- Proof the Yeast: In the bowl of a standing mixer fitted with a dough hook, combine warm water, granulated sugar, and active dry yeast.
-Allow the mixture to sit undisturbed for 5-10 minutes until it becomes foamy, indicating the yeast is active.
+- Proof the Yeast: In the bowl of a standing mixer fitted with a dough hook, combine the warm water, sugar, and active dry yeast.
+Let sit for 5-10 minutes until the mixture becomes foamy, indicating the yeast is active.

-- Make the Dough: Once the yeast is foamy, add the melted cooled butter, room temperature milk, and lightly beaten egg to the bowl.
-Stir to combine.
-Then add 3 cups of all-purpose flour and sea salt, kneading with the dough hook.
-Gradually add additional flour as needed until a slightly tacky, smooth dough ball forms.
+- Make the Dough: Once the yeast is foamy, add melted butter, whole milk, and the lightly beaten egg to the yeast mixture and stir to combine.
+Add 3 cups of all-purpose flour and sea salt, then knead using the dough hook.
+Gradually add more flour as needed until a slightly tacky but cohesive dough ball forms.

-- First Rise: Lightly grease a large bowl, transfer the dough into it, and cover with a damp cloth.
-Set the bowl in a warm place and let the dough rise for about 1 hour, or until doubled in size.
+- First Rise: Grease a large bowl, transfer the dough into it, and cover with a damp cloth.
+Place in a warm spot to rise until doubled in size, about 1 hour.

-- Arrange and Second Rise: Place the 12 dough balls evenly spaced in the prepared baking pan in 4 rows of 3.
-Cover the rolls loosely with a damp towel, ensuring it does not touch the tops of the rolls.
-Let them rise in a warm place for 30-60 minutes until doubled in size.
+- Second Rise: Cover the dough balls with a damp towel, ensuring the towel doesn’t touch the dough to avoid sticking.
+Let rise in a warm place until doubled in size, about 30-60 minutes.

-- Preheat Oven: When the rolls have nearly doubled during the second rise, preheat your oven to 375°F (190°C) to prepare for baking.
+- Preheat Oven: When the rolls have risen about halfway, preheat the oven to 375°F.

-- Bake the Rolls: Bake the risen rolls in the preheated oven for 25-30 minutes until they turn golden brown on top and sound hollow when tapped or reach an internal temperature of 185-190°F (85-88°C).
+- Bake: Bake the rolls for 25-30 minutes until golden brown and they sound hollow when tapped or reach an internal temperature of 185-190°F measured with an instant-read thermometer.

 Notes

-- Make Ahead & Freeze: Shape the dough into rolls and place in the baking pan before the second rise.
-Cover tightly with plastic wrap and foil or a lid, and freeze for up to 1 month.
-To bake from frozen, let rolls thaw and rise fully at room temperature before baking as usual, or bake frozen rolls at 325°F for 25 minutes then increase to 375°F for 10 more minutes.
+- Make Ahead & Freeze: After portioning dough into balls and placing them in the baking pan (before the second rise), cover tightly and freeze for up to 1 month.
+To bake from frozen, let them thaw and rise fully before baking or bake frozen rolls starting at 325°F for 25 minutes, then 375°F for 10 more minutes.

 - Storage: Store leftover rolls in an airtight container at room temperature for up to 3 days.
 Freeze baked rolls in airtight containers or ziplock bags for up to 2 months.